aishwarya18sr/Record-Shelf/README.md

 1. Clone the repo
 2. `npm install` - Install all the packages
-3. Create a authorizationToken.js file using the authorizationToken.temp.js file in constants and appropriate token
+3. Create a authorizationToken.js file using the authorizationToken.temp.js file in constants folder and appropriate token
 4. `npm run start` - Run the app
 5. `npm run test` - Run the test cases
 6. `npm run test:coverage` - Generate the code coverage test report